Travel Backpack Brands You Can Find in Singapore – Osprey, Deuter & More

 These backpacks may look cute and small, but they sure pack a punch.
 They have a capacity of 44L, and they’re carry-on compliant.
 Stuff it with as many things as you want – the dimensions won’t change, thanks to its sturdy structure.
 You won’t have to worry about its durability, because the military-spec nylon that characterises this bag ensures that it can take a beating.

-Where to buy it: You can get them at any of The Planet Traveller shops, which are located at Marina Square, Paragon, and Changi Airport Terminal 3.
+Where to buy it: Head to any of The Planet Traveller shops, which are located at Westgate, Marina Square and Paragon.

 Also read: An Idiot’s Guide to Choosing a Backpack in Singapore